Florida panther: Rehabilitation

+Endangered status

+The Florida panther was formerly considered endangered or critically endangered by the IUCN, but it has not been listed since 2008.
+It was listed as Felis concolor coryi in 1967 under the Endangered Species Preservation Act of 1966, and continues to be protected as an endangered animal under the Endangered Species Act of 1973.

+Human safety

-If encountered, the advice for people is not to run since this may stimulate the panther’s instinct to chase.
-Instead, it is best to stand and face the animal and make eye contact.
+If encountered, the advice is not to run since this may stimulate the panther's instinct to chase.
+Instead, stand and face the animal and make eye contact.
 Most Florida panthers will avoid a confrontation.
-In the event of being attacked, you should fight back, without turning your back.
+In the event of being attacked, an individual should fight back, without turning their back.
 Further, there has never been a reported panther attack in Florida.
 However, in western states, people have been attacked and fought back successfully with rocks, sticks, or even their bare hands.